 Visiting Your Dentist

-We know braces patients are regularly seeing their orthodontist.
+We know braces patients are regularly seeing their orthodontists.
 However, it is still important to see your dentist, too.
-Your dentist will be able to clean around and under your brackets.
+So, please feel free to visit Cypress dentistry.
+We will be able to clean around and under your brackets.
 This will prevent tooth decay during your braces treatment.
 Call The Smile Artisans to schedule your tooth-cleaning today.